 B.1.
 Paper Preparation Overview

-Each team is required to submit a TDR that describes the design of their vehicle, as well as strategies for their approach to the tasks.
-The TDR should also include rationale for design choices.
-Detailed instructions will be provided at a later date.
+Each team is required to submit a TDR that describes the design of their vehicle, strategies for their approach to the competition, and rationale for design choices.
+Teams must follow the TDR instructions provided below.